RamasubramaniN/WorkProfile-mvp/README.md

 2.Node JS + Apollo Server - Middleware
 ----------------------------------------

-This layer is NodeJs application.
+This layer is a NodeJs application & this is orchestrator layer.
 Apollo Server serves GraphQL requests.
+Node JS cannot scale, So, this layer uses REST layer as datasource, This layer does the routing to appropriate microservices based on GraphQL entity & mapping the responses from REST to GraphQL.

 Steps to setup
 ---------------